MicrosoftDocs/visualstudio-docs/docs/ide/step-2-add-a-random-object-and-a-list-of-icons.md

 ms.workload:
   - "multiple"
 ---
-# Step 2: Add a random object and a list of icons
+# Step 2: Add a Random object and a list of icons
 In this step, you create a set of matching symbols for the game.
 Each symbol is added to two random cells in the TableLayoutPanel on the form.
 To do this, you use two `new` statements to create two objects.
-The first is a `Random` object, like the one you used in the math quiz game.
+The first is a <xref:System.Random> object, like the one you used in the math quiz game.
 It is used in this code to randomly choose cells in the TableLayoutPanel.
-The second object, which may be new to you, is a `List` object which is used to store the randomly-chosen symbols.
+The second object, which may be new to you, is a <xref:System.Collections.Generic.List-1> object which is used to store the randomly-chosen symbols.

 ### To add a random object and a list of icons